broegaard/telemed/README.md

   5. It has the source code of a rudimentary REST server, *PasteBin*, used in the FRDS book to illustrate the POST and GET verbs of HTTP.
 Folder: *pastebin*.

+  6. It has the source code for a HATEAOS REST server used in the FRDS book to illustrate state changes using REST resources.
+     Folder: *gamelobby-rest*.

 ### TeleMed